ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 # Prompting techniques

 LLMs are tuned to follow instructions and are trained on large amounts of data so they can understand a prompt and generate an answer.
-But LLMs aren’t perfect; the clearer your prompt text, the better it is for the LLM to predict the next likely text.
-Additionally, specific techniques that take advantage of how LLMs are trained and how LLMs work will help you get the relevant results from LLMs
+But LLMs aren’t perfect; <span style="background-color: #FFFF33;">the clearer your prompt text, the better it is for the LLM to predict the next likely text.</span> Additionally, specific techniques that take advantage of how LLMs are trained and how LLMs work will help you get the relevant results from LLMs